 The addition of on-street bicycle lanes or off-street bicycle paths may be needed to achieve connectivity between the proposed project and the existing bikeway system.

 iv.
 Transit Improvements.

-Examples of transit improvements include accommodation of public transit facilities such as bus stops, bus bays, shelters, stations, and transit stop amenities.
+Examples of Transit Traffic Improvements include accommodation of public transit facilities such as buses, bus stops, bus bays, shelters, stations, and transit stop facilities.

 v.
 Adequate Public Facilities